strimzi/proposals/031-tls-encrypt-the-kafka-connect-rest-api.md

 ## Motivation

-There is currently no way to TLS encrypt the Kafka Connect REST API, leaving the Connect REST listener as perhaps the last key endpoint that cannot currently be restricted using Strimzi.
+There is currently no way to TLS encrypt the Kafka Connect REST API, leaving the Connect REST listener as perhaps the last key endpoint that cannot currently be encrypted using Strimzi.

 ## Proposal

 This proposal adds REST api configuration options to the `KafkaMirrorMaker2` and `KafkaConnect` CRDs.

-A new field is added to the `KafkaConnect` and `KafkaMirrorMaker2` specs named `restListeners`, which allows users to configure an HTTP listener on port 8083, an encrypted HTTPS listener on port 8443, or both in the Kafka Connect configuration.
+A new field is added to the `KafkaConnect` and `KafkaMirrorMaker2` specs named `restListeners`, which allows users to configure the Kafka Connect configuration to have:
+  - a single HTTP listener on port 8083
+  - a single encrypted HTTPS listener on port 8443
+  - both an HTTP listener on port 8083 and an encrypted HTTPS listener on port 8443

 This enables users to access the REST API with TLS if required.
 The `KafkaConnector`, `KafkaConnect` and `KafkaMirrorMaker2` operators will use the TLS encrypted listener when it is enabled, even if an unencrypted listener is present.

-The `restListeners` field is designed for potential future extension, and is a list of items that contains a `protocol` field and an optional `restCertChainAndKey` field.
+The `restListeners` field is designed for potential future extension, and is a list of items that contains a `protocol` field and an optional `caCertChainAndKey` field.

 For this proposal, the `protocol` field only supports two values: `http` and `https`.
 If the `restListeners` list is empty the `KafkaConnect` and `KafkaMirrorMaker2` runtimes will be created with a single unencrypted listener on 8083 to match the existing behaviour.

-The `restCertChainAndKey` field will be required if the `https` protocol is selected.
+The `caCertChainAndKey` field will be required if the `https` protocol is selected.

 For example, the following CR will enable the HTTP listener on port 8083 and the HTTPS listener on port 8443:
 ```